Wisconsin Balance of State Continuum of Care (WIBOSCOC)

 Meredith: monitoring direct-HUD grantees, monitoring policies and procedures, supervision of grant specialists.

-Kate: focus on RRH grant support, reviews RRH, Bezos grant, HAP, & HOME ARP for monthly reimbursements & PIT Lead (with Adam).
+Kate: focus on RRH grant support, reviews RRH, Bezos grant and some HAP for monthly reimbursements & PIT Lead (with Adam).

-Molly: focus on 3 SSO grants + YHDP System Navigator contracts and monthly reimbursements.
+Molly: focus on 1915i, 3 SSO grants + YHDP System Navigator contracts, HOME ARP and monthly reimbursements.

 Systems Team Focus Areas